VictorSamuel-dev/Password_Generate/README.md

 # Password_Generator
- - Creatign a responsive password generator in order to provide random passwords;
+ - Creating a responsive password generator in order to provide random passwords;

 # Images Showing the functionality of the Password Generator